jonzilinsky/Linux-System-Monitor-Script/README.md

 <h1>System Monitor Bash Script</h1>

 <h2>Description</h2>
-Experimenting with creating a Linux script to monitor system attributes.<br />
+Experimenting with creating a Linux bash script to monitor system attributes.<br />
 This follows my learnings from "The Linux Command Line" by William E. Shotts. <br />

 <h2>Utilities Used</h2>